yixiao1/Action-Based-Representation-Learning/README.md

 -------------------------------------------------------------
 ### Training Encoder

 1. Define configuration files for training.
-Refer to files in [configs folder](https://github.com/yixiao1/Action-Based-Representation-Learning/tree/master/configs/ENCODER)
+Refer to [files](https://github.com/yixiao1/Action-Based-Representation-Learning/tree/master/configs/ENCODER) in configs folder

 2. Run the main.py file with "train_encoder" process:

         python3 main.py --single-process train_encoder --gpus 0 --encoder-folder ENCODER --encoder-exp BC_smallDataset_seed1

-    where `--single-process` defines the process type, `--gpus` defines the gpu to be used, `--encoder-folder` is the experiment folder name you defined in `config` folder, `--encoder-exp` is the experiment name you defined in `config` folder
+    where `--single-process` defines the process type, `--gpus` defines the gpu to be used, `--encoder-folder` is the experiment folder you defined in [config folder](https://github.com/yixiao1/Action-Based-Representation-Learning/tree/master/configs), and `--encoder-exp` is the experiment you defined inside the experiment folder.

 -------------------------------------------------------------
 ### Training MLP for affordances

 1. Define configuration files for training.
-Refer to files in [configs folder](https://github.com/yixiao1/Action-Based-Representation-Learning/tree/master/configs/EXP)
+Refer to [files](https://github.com/yixiao1/Action-Based-Representation-Learning/tree/master/configs/EXP) in configs folder

 2. Run the main.py file with "train" process:

         python3 main.py --single-process train --gpus 0 --encoder-folder ENCODER --encoder-exp BC_smallDataset_seed1 --encoder-checkpoint 1000 -f EXP -e BC_smallDataset_seed1_encoder_frozen_1FC_smallDataset_s1

-   where `--single-process` defines the process type, `--gpus` defined the gpu to be used, `--encoder-folder` is the experiment folder name of the encoder to be used, `--encoder-exp` is the experiment name of encoder to be used, `--encoder-checkpoint` is the specific encoder checkpoint to be used, `-f` is is the experiment folder name you defined in `config` folder for affordances prediction, `-e` is the experiment name you defined in `config` folder for affordances prediction
+   where `--single-process` defines the process type, `--gpus` defined the gpu to be used, `--encoder-folder` is the experiment folder name of the encoder to be used, `--encoder-exp` is the experiment name of encoder to be used, `--encoder-checkpoint` is the specific encoder checkpoint to be used, `-f` is the experiment folder you defined in [config folder](https://github.com/yixiao1/Action-Based-Representation-Learning/tree/master/configs) for affordances prediction, `-e` is the experiment name you defined the experiment folder for affordances prediction.

 -------------------------------------------------------------
 ### Validate on affordances prediction